HM Prison Bronzefield: Natasha Chin

+New-born baby

 In October 2019, a new-born baby died after the unnamed 18-year-old mother gave birth alone in her cell without medical supervision or help.
 "The case raises serious questions about how the woman came to be unsupervised and without medical support during her labour and birth, and about the conditions at the privately run prison".
 Ten or eleven different enquiries have been launched into the baby's death.
 There are questions over how the woman had no medical help during birth, and the case drew attention to what is done generally for pregnant women in prison.
 There has been previous unease over care of pregnant prisoners at Bronzefield and the prison faced criticism for transferring prisoners to hospital only when advanced in labour.
 Deborah Coles of INQUEST said, "There must be the most robust scrutiny of how this tragic death was able to happen and involve the relevant independent expertise on maternity care.
 It is vital that the family are able to fully participate and that the findings are made public."
 The Prisons and Probation Ombudsman reported many failings in the way the teenager was treated.
 Nobody came though the prisoner pressed her bell twice and asked for a nurse.
 The Prisons and Probation Ombudsman, Sue McAllister said: "Ms A gave birth alone in her cell overnight without medical assistance.
 Overall the healthcare offered to her was not equivalent to that she could have expected in the community."
 Prison staff on the mother's block did not know that the birth was imminent and health agencies did not share information adequately with the prison.
 The mother was vulnerable, it was her first time in prison, she was on remand facing a robbery charge.
 It was alleged she had “a troubled and traumatic childhood” and was “sad, angry and scared” after she was told the baby would be taken away at birth.